-Investment in Collective Investment Schemes accounted for 86% and 84% of the total asset portfolio in 2016 and 2015 respectively, shareholder investment in Fixed Income Securities accounted for 3% the total asset portfolio in 2016 and 2015, comprising of 3 UK and 1 French Government Bonds.
+Investment in Collective Investment Schemes accounted for 86% of the total asset portfolio in 2017 and 2016, shareholder investment in Fixed Income Securities accounted for 3% the total asset portfolio in 2017 and 2016, comprising of 3 UK and 1 French Government Bonds.
 The remaining asset portfolio is comprised of cash and deposits and other sundry receivables.